Techture/coinview/README.md

 bun dev
 ```

-After starting the server, visit http://localhost:3000 in your browser to see the application in action.
-Modify app/page.tsx as needed and watch your updates appear in real time.
+After starting the server, visit http://localhost:3000 in your browser.

 ### Learn More